 We Teach.
 We Rescue.
 We Grow.
 We Care.

 Growing in an organic and sustainable manner is important to us.
 You make three very important decisions every day - and that is what you put in your mouth.
-Organic Agriculture is better for the lands health and yours.
-We are USDA Certified.
-We offer classes in organic gardening, sell produce through a CSA and have a Work for Food program.
-In 2017 we will be attending Covington Farmers Market on Saturdays from 9am - 12 noon.
+Organic Agriculture is better for the health of the land and your body.

 Fox Run Environmental Education Center does not discriminate against animals or people due to race, income, religious practice or sexual orientation.